LucasDeGaudio/CookunityBackendTest/README.md

 ### Documentation:

-The application is documented with Swagger, to enter open the browser with the following route `http://localhost:8083/docs`
+The application is documented with Swagger, to enter open the browser with the following route `http://localhost:8000/docs`

+### Testing:

+The application has the following coverage tresholds percentage:

+- branches: 90
+- functions: 90
+- lines: 90
+- statements: 90